 20. How long can a bear live?

-The average life span for a wild brown bears is about 20 years, although many bears typically live longer than this.
+The average life span for a wild brown bear is about 20 years, although many bears typically live longer than this.
 The oldest wild brown bears known lived for about 35 years.

 21. Do bears fight very often?